-As I hinted in my recent article about Freesync on Linux, I have recently purchased a monitor for a better work environment at home.
+As I hinted in my other article about Freesync, I have recently purchased a monitor for a better work environment at home.
 The thing I did not mention was that this monitor is in an Ultrawide format.
 What’s an Ultrawide format, you might ask?
 Well, it refers to displays with aspect ratios greater than 2.
 Your regular 16:9 monitor is, by division, less than 2 (16/9 is 1.778 ratio).

 My new monitor is a 34 inches screen with a resolution of 3440*1440 pixels (apparently it’s called WQHD) with an aspect ratio of 2.38.
 It’s a flat surface one - you can also find curved “gaming” monitors, which seem silly because there’s not much distortion to worry about at this kind of display size (but don’t tell anyone, they like to charge more for that).